serengil/neural-networks/README.md

 Basically, a neural network system consists of nodes and weights.
 Nodes and weights are created as classes.
 Weight classes store how related between nodes.
 Some network attributes are defined in main program such as hidden layer size and how many nodes exist in hidden layer.

-Back propagation algorithm is applied to calculate node errors based on assigned weigts.
-This requires to apply forward propation first.
-After than, stockastic gradient descent is applied to update weights.
-Also, cost is calculated for each back propagation iteration.
+The most optimum weight values should be picked up to have best neural network model.
+In order to pick up optimum weights; forward propagation, backpropagation and stockastic gradient descent algorithms are applied respectively.
+Firsyly, forward propagation algorithm multiplies input and weights, and network output is calculated.
+Secondly, back propagation algorithm is applied to calculate node errors based on assigned weigts (initially weights are randomly assigned).
+Thirdly, stockastic gradient descent is applied to update weights.
+Finally, these process (forward prop, back prop, grad desc) are applied again and again.
+Thus, optimum weights could be picked up and error is minimized.
+Cost variable is dumped in main program to monitor error change in each gradient descent iteration

 =====
 Usage